abdurrahmanKhan/Website-Blocker/README.md

 Step 2 : Add the sites which you want to block in the list given in the code.

+Step 3 : Getting the original hosts file in windows --> An example is shown :  "C:\Windows\System32\drivers\etc\hosts"

 Step 3 : Run the code to test if it's working or not.

 Step 4 : Now to work with this is in Windows as a background process, you need to do some work.